lorenzo-severini/ros2-treasure-navigation/README.md

 ros2 run ros2_navigation_control treasure_hunt
 ```

+---

 ## Conclusions

 This project demonstrates the use of ROS2 for controlling the TurtleBot3 in a Gazebo simulation, providing both a navigation control system and a treasure hunt simulation.
 The integration of ROS2's navigation stack (Nav2) allows for the robot's autonomous navigation, and the treasure hunt functionality provides a fun and interactive exploration task for the robot.

+---

 ## Authors

-* Lorenzo Severini: Co-creator and developer of the ROS2 navigation and treasure hunt functionality.
+* [lorenzo-severini](https://github.com/lorenzo-severini): Co-creator and developer of the ROS2 navigation and treasure hunt functionality.
-* David Zipperstein: Co-creator and developer of the ROS2 navigation and treasure hunt functionality.
+* [David-Z2812](https://github.com/david-z2812): Co-creator and developer of the ROS2 navigation and treasure hunt functionality.

+---

 ## Credits

 * [euivmar](https://github.com/euivmar) for the development of the 'busquedaTesoro' package, which provides the treasure hunt functionality.

+---

 ## License